-Once you have submitted your application form and the closing date has passed you cannot change your preference(s) without a genuine reason i.e. you have moved address proof of ownership or tenancy agreement will be required.
+Once you have submitted your application form and the closing date has passed you cannot change your preference(s) without a genuine reason i.e. you have moved address you will need to send us a copy of your council tax statement to confirm you are residing at your new address.
 Your original application will be cancelled and a new application must be submitted which will be classed as 'Late'.
 You should be aware that this will reduce your chance of gaining a place at the school(s) you prefer.
 If you change your preference(s) after the 'offer' day any place previously offered at a school in North Tyneside will be withdrawn and you will be notified of the outcome.

-If you return your application after 31 October 2013 your application will be considered as 'Late' unless exceptional circumstances exist.
+If you return your application after 31 October 2014 your application will be considered as 'Late' unless exceptional circumstances exist.
 You should be aware that this will reduce your chance of gaining a place at your preferred school.
-Parents returning their application after 31 October 2013 must give a reason why their application was 'Late'.
+Parents returning their application after 31 October 2014 must give a reason why their application was 'Late'.
 The Local Authority will consider your reasons and if they are exceptional will consider your application along with those received on time.
-Applications received before 10 January 2014 for a good reason or in exceptional circumstances may be considered.
+Applications received before 9 January 2015 for a good reason or in exceptional circumstances may be considered.
 Examples of what may be considered as a good reason or exceptional circumstances include when a family has just moved into the North Tyneside area (proof of ownership or tenancy agreement will be required), other cases may be considered and each case decided on its own merits.
-Applications which are not deemed to be exceptional will not be processed until after 28 February 2014.
+Applications which are not deemed to be exceptional will not be processed until after 27 February 2015.
 However, parents will receive an offer of a school place on 28 February at their catchment area school if a vacancy exists or at the nearest appropriate school measured by straight line distance.